JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 # Web Crawling and Scraping Policy
-### Advanced Analytica's policy for Web Crawling and Scraping.
+## Advanced Analytica's policy for Web Crawling and Scraping Policy.

 ## Background
-Use of alternative data sources is vital for Advanced Analytica to achieve its business objective of monitoring UK legislation and regulations to identify risks in relation to changing regulations.
+Use of alternative data sources is vital for Advanced Analytica to achieve its business objectives and delivery its DiffWatch® service for identifying and analysing changes in legislation and regulations.
 Web Scraping is one of these alternative data sources often used to supplement existing data sources.
-Therefore, the purpose of this policy is to ensure Web Scraping activities are conducted transparently, ethically and responsibly with respect to all relevant legislation.
+Therefore, the purpose of this policy is to ensure that Web Scraping activities are conducted transparently, ethically and responsibly with respect to all relevant legislation.
 This policy sets out the practices and procedures that Advanced Analytica will follow when carrying out Web Scraping.

-Web Crawling is defined as an internet bot or Web Crawler that systematically browses the World Wide Web for the purposes of link indexing for information gathering.
-Web scraping is defined as the automatic collection of data from the internet using links provided by a Web Crawler, typically from HTML or PDF or CSV files, using a piece of software or program called a Web Scraper.
-Advanced Analytica's combined Web Crawling and Web Scraping System is called - SecuriCrawl®.
+Web scraping is defined as the automatic collection of data from the internet, typically from HTML, PDF or CSV files, using a piece of software or program called a Web Scraper.
+Advanced Analytica's Web Scraping and data analsyis system is called - DiffWatch®.

 ## Scope
-This policy sets out the practices and procedures that Advanced Analytica follows when carrying out Web Crawling and Web Scraping (SecuriCrawl®) activities with Securicrawl® on the behalf its clients.
+This policy sets out the practices and procedures that Advanced Analytica follows when carrying out Web Scraping and analysis activities with DiffWatch®.

-**Note that this document does not cover the use of Application Programming Interfaces (API’s) and applies only to Advanced Analytica.**
+**Note that this document does not cover the use of Application Programming Interfaces (API’s) and applies only to Advanced Analytica and the DiffWatch® service.**

 ## Next Review
 We aim to keep all guidance up to date and undertake regular reviews to ensure this guidance remains relevant.
-The next scheduled review date for this guidance is 01/06/2023
+The next scheduled review date for this guidance is 01/06/2023.

 ## Compliance
-All Advanced Analytica staff must comply with this policy in any project involving data collection from the web.
-Failure to comply may result in disciplinary action in line with Advanced Analytica’s discipline policy.
+All Advanced Analytica will comply with this policy in any project involving data collection from the web in relation to DiffWatch®.

 ## Policy Statement
-Advanced Analytica is carrying out SecuriCrawl® activity for the purposes of its business objectives in particular for the detection in changes to legislation and regulations and selling insights derived from the analysis of data collected from alternative data sources.
+Advanced Analytica is carrying out Web Scraping activity for the purposes of its business objectives in particular for the detection in changes to legislation and regulations and selling insights derived from the analysis of data collected from alternative data sources.

 Advanced Analytica will adopt the following principles to guide SecuriCrawl® activities: